abros0000/undetected-facebook-pishing/readme.md

 The easiest way is to fork this repository on GitHub, modify existing lines, or add your own, and then submit a [pull request](https://help.github.com/en/articles/about-pull-requests).
 If you could quote a source link or text with your commit message.

-## Requirements
+## Features
- * PHP version 5.2.0 or higher
+ * Auto Detect Desktop o Mobile
- * Nginx or Apache Server
+ * Auto Redirect to Desktop o Mobile Pishing

 ## Questions or feedback?